fent/node-ytdl-core/README.md

   140  mp4               mp4a.40.2                       128KB
   ```
   format 18 at 360p will be chosen first since it's the highest quality format with both video and audio.
 * `filter` - Used to filter the list of formats to choose from.
-Can be `audioandvideo` to filter formats that contain both video and audio, `video` to filter for formats that contain video, or `videoonly` for formats that contain video and no additional audio track.
+Can be `audioandvideo` or `videoandaudio` to filter formats that contain both video and audio, `video` to filter for formats that contain video, or `videoonly` for formats that contain video and no additional audio track.
 Can also be `audio` or `audioonly`.
 You can give a filtering function that gets called with each format available.
 This function is given the `format` object as its first argument, and should return true if the format is preferable.
   ```js
   // Example with custom function. ytdl(url, { filter: format => format.container === 'mp4' })